YljyLjylJ125/Water-Quality-Forcasting/README.md

 # Water Quality Forecasting under Missing Observations via Multi-Semantic Graph and Covariate Compression Enhanced Gated Recurrent Unit with Decay

 ## Overview
 This repository contains the implementation assets for multi-station water-quality forecasting under missing observations.
 The project focuses on pH forecasting with auxiliary covariates, graph-aware spatial dependency modeling, and missingness-aware temporal learning.

-The method follows the paper **Water_Quality_Forecast .pdf** in this repository, with the following core ideas:
-- Multi-semantic station relationship modeling (geographic and feature-driven semantics)
-- Covariate compression for high-dimensional auxiliary signals
-- GRU-D style temporal decay to handle irregular or missing observations
-- Robust evaluation across multiple missing rates and forecast horizons

-## Problem Setting
-Given incomplete time series from a distributed monitoring network, the goal is to forecast future water-quality targets (mainly pH) at multiple stations.
-The framework is designed to remain stable when observations are randomly missing and when missing intervals vary over time.

 ## Method Summary
 1. Build station-level relational structure from multiple semantics (instead of relying on only one spatial criterion).